• Products

 DP charges encompass fees imposed by both depositories and the intermediary, the Depository Participant.
 The application of these charges varies based on the stock's association with the Nifty or BSE.

-When the stock is linked to the Nifty, the taxation is executed by the National Securities Depository Limited (NSDL), while if the stock pertains to the BSE, the Central Depository Securities Limited (CDSL) enforces the charges.
+When the stock is linked to the Nifty, the taxation is executed by the National Securities Depository Limited (NSDL).
+If the stock pertains to the BSE, the Central Depository Securities Limited (CDSL) enforces the charges.

 Suppose you initiate a sell order for 50 stocks of Company A in the morning, followed by another 50 stocks of the same company later in the afternoon.
 In this scenario, the DP charges would amount to Rs 13.5, with an additional 18% GST applied.